 Next add 1-1/2 cups sweet corn, about 2 ears, plus 1 diced avocado, the juice of 1/2 lemon, a pinch of sugar, and lots of salt and pepper.
 Toss everything together then add the juice from the other lemon half if you need it.

-Last step is to cook the fish.
 Mahi mahi is extremely easy to cook – treat it just like chicken.
-Spray a very large skillet over medium/medium-high heat with extra virgin olive oil or nonstick spray then add half the fish and saute for 3-4 minutes per side.
-Remove to a plate, saute the other half, and then flake the fish with a fork.
+Spray a large skillet over medium/medium-high heat with extra virgin olive oil or nonstick spray then add half the fish and saute for 3-4 minutes per side, or until cooked through.
+Remove the fish to a plate, saute the other half, and then flake the fish with a fork.

 See?
 So tasty!